facebook/react-native-website/docs/local-library-setup.md

 ### Using module inside your app

-To use the module inside your app, you need to import it from the `node_modules` folder:
+To use the module inside your app, you can import it by its name:

 ```js
 import {multiply} from 'awesome-module';